taegyoon-kim/nlp_26spring/README.md

 - 🗓️ Sign up for a slot [here](https://docs.google.com/spreadsheets/d/1QpepppII8QjuzLN3CfQ6R7xqnmPmb6KGyEXpMhVz480/edit?usp=sharing) (the **methods_tutorial** tab).
 - 📤 Prior to the presentation, upload your tutorial materials (scripts, datasets) to the **methods_tutorial_materials** folder [here](https://drive.google.com/drive/folders/1rbj8qIRyQEAr4fREGzmIAgalMKBPkbsw?usp=share_link).

 ## Research Paper Details

-The research paper may either apply NLP to answer a question in your field of research or contribute methodologically to the literature on NLP/text-as-data.
+The research paper may either apply NLP to answer a question in your field of research or contribute methodologically to the literature on NLP.
 The objective is to use this as an opportunity to write (and eventually publish) a substantive research paper---not just a course paper for the sake of fulfilling a requirement.

 - The paper should follow a format that includes a title, abstract, main text, references, and appendices or supplementary materials.
 - The expected length is 2,000--4,000 words, although longer papers are also accepted.